Statistical analysis of periodic data in neuroscience: A novel method to test the assumptions of A novel method to test the assumptions of T 2 circ

 \section{\texorpdfstring{A novel method to test the assumptions of \(T^2_{circ}\)}{A novel method to test the assumptions of T\^{}2\_\{circ\}}}

 }

-Despite the severe consequences of violating the assumptions of the \(T^2_{circ}\) statistic (see Figure \ref{fig:falsealarms}), there is currently no accepted test of those assumptions that could be applied to an empirical data set.
-Victor and Mast (1991) suggest that their test should be applicable to multiple repetitions of a stimulus condition collected from a single participant, whereas data pooled across multiple participants may be less likely to exhibit independence of the real and imaginary components (see also Pei et al., 2017).
+Despite the severe consequences of violating the assumptions of the \(T^2_{circ}\) statistic (see Figure \ref{fig:falsealarms}), there is currently no accepted test of those assumptions that could be applied to an empirical data set. \cite{Victor1991} suggest that their test should be applicable to multiple repetitions of a stimulus condition collected from a single participant, whereas data pooled across multiple participants may be less likely to exhibit independence of the real and imaginary components \citep[see also][]{Pei2017}.
 However it would be useful to develop a method that can tell us whether the assumptions hold for a given data set.

 One convenient way to test the assumptions of \(T^2_{circ}\) is to assess the \emph{condition index} of a data set, which describes the ratio of eigenvalues for a cloud of points.
 The eigenvectors are the major and minor axes of the bounding ellipse (the straight lines in the example icons at the foot of Figure \ref{fig:falsealarms}a,b).
 Conventionally, the condition index is calculated as the square root of the longest/shortest eigenvector length.
-For uncorrelated random numbers the expected distribution of condition indices is positively skewed, with a minimum of 1 (Edelman, 1988).
+For uncorrelated random numbers the expected distribution of condition indices is positively skewed, with a minimum of 1 \citep{Edelman1988}.
 This is because two independent samples of numbers from the same underlying distribution will generally by chance have unequal eigenvectors, and the definition of the condition index (\(\sqrt{longest/shortest}\)) prevents its values dropping below 1 (values \textless{} 1 would imply that the shortest eigenvector is longer than the longest one).
-For bivariate data, Edelman (1988) provides an equation (his Eq.
+For bivariate data, \cite{Edelman1988} provides an equation (his Eq.
 14) for the probability density function of condition indices (\emph{x}) as a function of sample size (\emph{N}):

 Attempts to validate this by simulation (100,000 random data sets) found that for small sample sizes (\emph{N} \textless{} 10), there is a mismatch between the equation's predictions and the simulations (the black curve does not match the blue shading in Figure \ref{fig:distcomparison}a).
 Instead, a closer approximation to the simulations is given by: